 Given the deep-rooted inequalities in South Asia, disadvantaged groups continue to face difficulties in most countries.
-Apart from the more advanced Australia, New Zealand Japan, South Korea, and Taiwan, the situation in most countries in East and Southeast Asia is also problematic.
+Apart from Australia, New Zealand, Japan, South Korea, Taiwan, and the Philippines, the situation in most countries in East and Southeast Asia remains highly problematic.
+But even the more 'advanced' societies such as South Korea, Australia and Japan still have a long way to go in overcoming systemic discriminiation against women, indigenous people and ethnic minorities.
 While most countries have some form of legal provisions barring discrimination, and some have implemented affirmative-action policies on behalf of ethnic or religious minority groups, minorities in many (if not most) countries in practice lack equal access to education, public office or employment opportunities.
 Gender-based discrimination remains a particular concern in many countries, including the OECD democracies.
 Overall, there has been little improvement in the region over the last decade.